LucyL-J/Quantifying-SIM/README.md

 ```

 The input parameters are
-* `mc_p`: Mutant counts for permissive condition (a vector with integers)
+* `mc_p`: Mutant counts under permissive condition (vector of integers)
-* `Nf_p`: Avergae final population size for permissive condition
+* `Nf_p`: Average final population size under permissive condition
-* `mc_s`: Mutant counts for stressful condition (a vector with integers)
+* `mc_s`: Mutant counts under stressful condition (vector of integers)
-* `Nf_s`: Average final population size for stressful condition
+* `Nf_s`: Average final population size under stressful condition

 Optional
 * `f_on`: Fraction of the response-on subpopulation (when known from a separate experimental measurement).
-Inferred when not given as an iput parameter.
+Inferred if not given as an iput parameter.
 * `rel_div_on`: Relative division rate of response-on cells can be set to a value measured in a separate experiment or set as an additional inference parameter via `rel_div_on="infer"`.

-The output parameters are
+The estimation output parameters are
-* Mutation rate response-off
+* Mutation rate of response-off cells
-* Mutation rate response-on
+* Mutation rate of response-on cells
 * Optional: Inferred fraction of the response-on subpopulation
 * Relative fitness of response-on compared to response-off cells
 * AIC